Fitting multivariate ODE models with brms

 ##

-## Samples were drawn using sample(hmc).
+## Draws were sampled using sample(hmc).
 For each parameter, Bulk_ESS

 ## and Tail_ESS are effective sample size measures, and Rhat is the potential